Learner-approved motorbikes

 Riding a moped

-A moped is a two or three-wheeled motor vehicle, other than a power-assisted bicycle that:
+A moped is a 2 or 3-wheeled motor vehicle, other than a power-assisted bicycle that:

 • can't go faster than 50 kilometres per hour